• Disease Overview

 Summary

 Smith-Magenis syndrome (SMS) is a complex developmental disorder that affects multiple organ systems of the body.
 The disorder is characterized by a pattern of abnormalities that are present at birth (congenital) as well as behavioral and cognitive problems.
-Common symptoms include distinctive facial features, skeletal malformations, varying degrees of intellectual disability, speech and motor delays, sleep disturbances, and self-injurious or attention-seeking behaviors.
-The specific symptoms present in each patients can vary dramatically from one individual to another.
+Common symptoms include distinctive facial features, skeletal malformations, varying degrees of intellectual disability, speech and motor delays, sleep disturbances and self-injurious or attention-seeking behaviors.
+The specific symptoms present in each affected person can vary extensively from one individual to another.
 Approximately 90% of cases are caused when a portion of chromosome is missing or deleted (monosomic).
-This deleted portion within chromosome 17p11.2 includes the RAI1 gene, which is believed to play a major role in the development of the disorder.
-In the remaining cases, there is no deleted material on chromosome 17; these cases are caused by mutations in the RAI1 gene.
-Other genes within the deleted segment may also play a role in variable features in the syndrome, but it is not fully understood how significant a role they play in the development of SMS.
-In the remaining cases, there is no deleted material on chromosome 17; these cases are caused by mutations in the RAI1 gene.
+This deleted portion within chromosome 17p11.2 includes the RAI1 gene, which is thought to play a major role in the development of the disorder.
+In the remaining cases, there is no deleted material on chromosome 17; these cases are caused by changes (variants) in the RAI1 gene.
+Other genes within the deleted segment may also play a role in variable features in the syndrome but it is not fully understood how significant a role they play in the development of SMS.

 Introduction

 Smith-Magenis syndrome was first reported in the medical literature in 1982 by Ann Smith, a genetic counselor, and colleagues.
 In 1986, Smith and Dr. R. Ellen Magenis identified nine patients with the disorder further delineating the syndrome.
-Since that time numerous additional cases have been identified allowing physicians/clinicians to develop a better understanding about this complex neurodevelopmental disorder (NDD).
+Since that time, numerous additional people have been diagnosed, allowing doctors to develop a better understanding of this complex neurodevelopmental disorder.

 • Next section >